 When all else fails, create a plan with your partner to tag-team your baby’s teething wake-ups.

-And most important, remind each other that this is temporary.
+And most importantly, remind each other that this is temporary.
 That after this stretch of teething, you can always “re-train” your baby back to his old sleeping habits and help him sleep well once again.
-But for now, relying on one another will be a huge source of support and help when you most need it.
+But for now, relying on one another can be a huge source of support and help when you most need it.

 Teething is never fun, for either parent or baby.
-But learning how to get a teething baby to sleep is possible, especially with the tips and tricks you just learned.
+But learning how to get a teething baby to sleep is possible, especially with the tips and remedies you learned.